-6.1 General Wind Roses for the Sunshine Sites
+5.1 General Wind Roses for the Monitoring Sites

-Figures 6-1 and 6-2 show two-year groups of annual wind roses at the Landfill site and Community site from 2007 through 2015.
+Figures 5-1 and 5-2 show two-year groups of annual wind roses at the Landfill site and Community site from 2007 through 2015, and the wind roses for 2016.
 Winds at the Landfill site are strongest when they are from the north and north-northwest; conversely, southerly winds are lighter.
 Community site winds are also strongest from the north-northwest; winds from all other directions are generally lighter.
-Wind directions at the Community site are more variable than at the Landfill site.
+The wind data show that the winds at the Landfill site are highly directional, and winds at the Community sites are more variable.
 The landfill site is located on the top of a ridge with no visible obstructions; however, the Community site is in a hollow, and nearby trees that have grown over the years contribute to disruption of wind flow.